Funds for anchor building win approval

 "I am truly sorry for any inconveniences that this may cause," wrote Slish about his leaving the council.
 "I appreciate your acceptance of this resignation."

-Page 2 of 3 - The reason for the special meeting was to discuss funding obligations for the anchor building project in the borough.
+The reason for the special meeting was to discuss funding obligations for the anchor building project in the borough.

 The anchor building project was approved by the council and involves a grant from the Pennsylvania Department of Economic Development (DCED).
 More than $250,000 was approved.